siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-5/milestone_5.md

 ### **3. Performance Metrics**

-The model's performance was assessed using the following metrics:
+The model's performance was assessed using the following metrics on the unseen 150 test samples of Patients:

 *   **Primary Metric: Dice Similarity Coefficient (DSC):** The Dice score was selected as the primary metric for evaluating segmentation accuracy.
 It measures the spatial overlap between the predicted segmentation and the ground truth, making it highly suitable for tasks where class imbalance (e.g., small tumors in large brain volumes) is a significant factor.
 The DSC was calculated independently for each of the three tumor sub-regions:
     *   **Whole Tumor (WT)**